Qian Xuesen: Later life

 Qian retired in 1991 and lived quietly in Beijing, refusing to speak to Westerners.

 In 1979, Qian was awarded Caltech's Distinguished Alumni Award for his achievements.
 Qian eventually received his award from Caltech, and with the help of his friend Frank Marble, brought it to his home in a widely covered ceremony.
 Furthermore, in the early 1990s, the filing cabinets containing Qian's research work were offered to him by Caltech.

-Qian was invited to visit the US by the American Institute of Aeronautics and Astronautics after the normalization of the Sino-US relationship, but he refused the invitation, having wanted a formal apology for his detention.
+Qian was invited to visit the U.S. by the American Institute of Aeronautics and Astronautics after the normalization of relations between the two countries, but he refused the invitation, having wanted a formal apology for his detention.
 In a reminiscence published in 2002, Marble stated that he believed Qian had "lost faith in the American government" but that he had "always had very warm feelings for the American people."
+Despite this, Qian approved the decision of both his children, US citizens by birth, to return to the US to study.

 The Chinese government launched its manned space program in 1992, reportedly with some help from Russia due to their extended history in space.
 Qian's research was used as the basis for the Long March rocket, which successfully launched the Shenzhou 5 mission in October 2003.
 The elderly Qian was able to watch China's first manned space mission on television from his hospital bed.

 In 2008, he was named Aviation Week & Space Technology Person of the Year.
 The recognition was not intended as an honor, but is given to the person judged to have the greatest impact on aviation in the past year.
-Furthermore, that year China Central Television named Qian as one of the eleven most inspiring people in China.
+That year, China Central Television named Qian as one of the eleven most inspiring people in China.

-In July 2009, the Omega Alpha Association, an international systems engineering honor society, named Qian (H. S. Tsien) one of four Honorary Members.

 On October 31, 2009, Qian died at the age of 97 in Beijing from lung illness.